NKAmapper/highway_merge/README.md

   * <code>-new</code>: All NVDB highways with no match in OSM file are included (but not merged).
 This is the primary function.
   * <code>-replace</code>: All NVDB highways are merged.
   * <code>-offset</code>: All NVDB highways with more than a predefined average offset are included (but not merged).
   * <code>-tag</code>: Highways in OSM are updated with tags from NVDB, such as maxspeed, name etc. (no new geometry).
+Experimental.

 * Data files:
   * The [NVDB file](https://www.jottacloud.com/s/059f4e21889c60d4e4aaa64cc857322b134) must be downloaded before you run the program.
-  * Instead of the _OSM file_ and _NVDB file_ parameters, you may provide the name of the municipality (Norway and Sweden only); add <code>-swe</code> to use a Swedish municipality name.
+  * Instead of the _OSM file_ and _NVDB file_ parameters, you may provide the name or ref of the municipality (Norway and Sweden only); add <code>-swe</code> to use a Swedish municipality name.
 "Norge" will produce all municipalities in one go.
 Existing highways will be loaded from OSM automatically.

 * Matching of highways between OSM and NVDB:
   * Matching is based on the average distance between the two highways from OSM and NVDB.
   * Segments more than 25 meters away are not considered.
   * The highways with the lowest average distance are matched.
   * Matched highways must have at least 30% length in common (60% for "new").
-  * Please simplify the NVDB file with a 0.2 factor before running the program.

 * Manual inspection is necessary in JOSM:
   * The method is not perfect, so manual inspection is necessary.
 Please expect a few false positives for "offset".